 That’s a nice dinner or a guided tour you wouldn’t have budgeted otherwise.

 If you tend to overspend on vacation, this benefit is for you.
+Wasteful when on vacation?
+Just top up your prepaid card according to your budget.
+See your expenses?
+Just open your cellphone!

 Real-life tip: Backpackers love multi-currency travel cards because they eliminate the need to carry and convert cash in every country.
 Plus, switching funds via the app is fast and easy.